Pfefer/cusum/README.md

 ### Environment Setup

 Start with creating a dedicated environment with conda, installing python 3.9 and gdal.
-In a terminal or command prompt : `conda create -n my_env python=3.9 gdal`
+In a terminal or command prompt :

+`conda create -n my_env python=3.9 gdal`

 ### Install

+In a terminal, activate your dedicated environment :

-In a terminal:  `conda activate my_env`
+`conda activate my_env`

-Install the cusum package using pip : `pip install cusum`
+Install the cusum package using pip :

+`pip install cusum`